 Director Sarah Christiner must be brave or mad.
 Of all the easy plays she could have tackled, Sarah has chosen a serious, complex drama with a large cast of ‘children’.
-A play that requires clear distinction between depravity and decency coupled with gut reaction and balanced thought.
+A play that requires a clear distinction between depravity and decency coupled with gut reaction and balanced thought.

-Next, she was faced with producing a realistic jungle environment, and a team of young actors capable of coping with large chunks of script, whilst convincingly depicting their subliminal fears and their descent into the darker side of nature.
+Next, she was faced with producing a realistic jungle environment, and a team of young actors capable of coping with large chunks of the script, whilst convincingly depicting their subliminal fears and their descent into the darker side of nature.
 This play, although written 60 years ago, is still as relevant today with peer pressure still being a major controlling factor, featuring in a school kid’s life.

 The boys, who were keen to do their own makeup, were instructed by Nicole Miller, Harry Wake and Kelci Coyle.
 It was subtle enough to look as though there were days of dirt built up on the boys’ bodies – although their parents may say it was there before.